roosephu/dollast/README.md

 1. `DEBUG=dollast:* nodemon --harmony -w bin bin/server.js` to run server
 2. `lsc -c src -o . -w` to watch all LiveScript files
 3. `lsc -c webpack.ls && mv webpack.js webpack.config.js && webpack` to watch JS files in client side

+# usage
+## how to make a round

+1. create an empty round without any problems; keep the round id in this step.
+2. create problems as you like; remember to set round id when creating;
+3. that's it!

+## how to reuse a problem
+I give up.
+The solution is... to create the same problem twice!

+The problem is that we don't know when to cancel a problem, i.e., when to delete the `rid` attribute of this problem.
+And I think there should be duplicated problems, even if I add the feature that we can reuse problems in different rounds.

+If you want, you can delete this attribute (the `rid` attr for each problem) manually, and then you can reuse it.
+To make it more handy, there is one API named `round.publish` which releases all problems in this round.

+## some general settings

+### permission manage
+Each resource is managed by a binary code `ABC`, while A indicates the permission of the owner, and B indicates that of the users in this group, and C is that of everyone.